 In this context, the present study reports an extensive D-D channel measurement campaign conducted in an outdoor street-canyon environment at 154 and $300$~GHz under both LoS and NLoS conditions using an in-house-developed channel sounder.
 Based on these measurements, clustering with merged datasets from the two frequency bands is performed, enabling comparative analyses that identify both common and distinct multipath clusters, as well as the frequency dependence of cluster-level characteristics.
-A quasi-deterministic (QD) channel model is then proposed, in which the deterministic components include the LoS path and single-bounce reflections from the two side walls, while the randomness of multipath components is modeled using an approach adapted from corridor scenarios \cite{THzCorridor} owing to their structural similarity.
+A quasi-deterministic (Q-D) channel model is then proposed, in which the deterministic components include the LoS path and single-bounce reflections from the two side walls, while the randomness of multipath components is modeled using an approach adapted from corridor scenarios \cite{THzCorridor} owing to their structural similarity (e.g., ``canyon-like'' environments).
 The deterministic components also incorporate randomness introduced by reflector's surface conditions, represented by a two-state Markov process for presence and absence.
-Finally, the propagation channel is comprehensively characterized in terms of large-scale parameters (LSPs), including path loss (PL), delay spread (DS), azimuth angular spread (AS), and Rician K-factor (KF).
-The main contributions of this work are summarized as: \begin{itemize} \item Extensive dual-band simultaneous D-D channel measurements at 154 and $300$~GHz in a street-canyon environment under both LoS and NLoS conditions using a consistent setup; \item Dual-band joint signal processing, including noise filtering for enhanced multipath detection and clustering for comparative analysis across the two frequency bands; \item Development of a QD channel model with deterministic components and random components modeled using a corridor-inspired approach; and \item Comprehensive evaluation of large-scale parameters, namely PL, DS, AS, and Rician KF. \end{itemize}
+Finally, the propagation channel is comprehensively characterized in terms of path loss (PL), modeled using both Close-In (CI) and Floating-Intercept (FI) approaches.
+Additionally, we analyze large-scale parameters (LSPs), including root-mean-square (RMS) delay spread (DS), azimuth angular spread (AS), and Rician $K$-factor (KF).
+The main contributions of this work are summarized as: \begin{itemize} \item Extensive dual-band simultaneous D-D channel measurements at 154 and $300$~GHz in a street-canyon environment under both LoS and NLoS conditions using a consistent setup; \item Dual-band joint signal processing, including noise filtering for enhanced multipath detection and clustering for comparative analysis across the two frequency bands; \item Comprehensive evaluation of large-scale parameters, namely PL, DS, AS, and Rician $K$-factor; \item Development of a Q-D channel model that extends the corridor-based framework \cite{THzCorridor} to outdoor street canyons by integrating deterministic and random components. \end{itemize}